Last Updated Jan 28, 2019

 The obvious difference between water kefir vs milk kefir is that they are used to culture different liquids.
 If you've ever tried to use water kefir grains to ferment milk, you may have come to this realization.

-Water kefir is strictly used to ferment carbohydrate-rich sugary liquids, such as coconut water, fruit juices, or water that has been mixed with a sugar source.
+Water kefir is strictly used to ferment carbohydrate-rich sugary liquids, such as coconut water, fruit juice or water that has been mixed with a sugar source.
 The water used when making kefir works best in spring water or water that has minerals added.

 Typically, 2 Tablespoons of water grains and 1 Tablespoon of milk kefir grains are used for about one quart of liquid.